awsdocs/aws-codedeploy-user-guide/doc_source/deployments-create-console-s3.md

 If you are following the steps in [Create an EC2/On\-Premises Compute Platform Deployment \(Console\)](deployments-create-console.md), follow these steps to add details about an application revision stored in an Amazon S3 bucket\.

-1. Copy your revision's Amazon S3 link into the **Revision location** box\.
+1. Copy your revision's Amazon S3 link into **Revision location**\.
 To find the link value:

    1. In a separate browser tab: